-Now that you got a glance at our top picks let’s dig into the detailed reviews.
-This is going to be a rather long buying guide so if you have a certain budget you can use the table of content to see the best contenders under a particular price.
+Now that you’ve had a glance at our top picks, let’s dig into the detailed reviews.
+This buying guide is rather long, so make use if the table of content to see the best contenders under a particular price.

 What Makes a Good Electronic Drum Set?

-There are several things you need to have in consideration and of course, these aspects will be also determined by your budget.
+There are several things you need to consider, with these aspects being determined by your budget.

 Table of Contents

-This is essential because you want to look for a manufacturer that has done the proper job of recording different types of drums in real situations.
-Typically you will find sounds for different playing styles but the quality of this samples is what matters the most.
+You’re going to need to look for a manufacturer that has done the proper job of recording different types of drums in real situations.
+Typically you will find sounds for different playing styles, but the quality of this samples is what matters the most.

-Basically there are two types of heads and we cover the difference between them here.
-But essentially try to pick a kit with mesh heads.
-This types of heads have a more natural feel when playing.
-If you come from an acoustic drum set you will be grateful for them.
+There are two types of heads and we cover the difference between them in the guide section.
+But essentially, try to pick a kit with mesh heads.
+These types of heads have a more natural feel when playing.
+If you come from an acoustic drum, set you will be grateful for them.

 This is the brain behind the machine.
-Of course, you will find better and more complex modules when you are looking at high-end e-drums.
-But also this usually means that they are a bit harder to understand, aimed at a more experienced musician.
+You will find better and more complex modules when you are looking at high-end e-drums.
+They are harder to understand, and aimed at more experienced musicians.

-Don’t worry, in this buying guide, we will cover in detail this aspects and more for each of the electronic drum sets so you can make a truly educated decision.
+Don’t worry, in this buying guide we will cover these aspects in detail for each of the electronic drum sets, so you can make a truly educated decision.